google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Changing the Colour of Dazzling Diamonds

-Did you know you can change the colour of your Dazzling Diamonds a couple of different ways?
+Did you know you can change the colour of your Dazzling Diamonds or clear glitter a couple of different ways?
+Here are some ideas to try:

 • Mix a little glitter with some ordinary embossing powder and use as above.
 This could allow you to make gold or black glitter embossing!

-• Stamp your image in Versamark and coloured pigment ink, pour on Heat 'n Stick Powder and tap off the excess, use the heat tool to set, and then add Dazzling Diamonds before it sets, heating a little again to set in the glitter.
+• Stamp your image in Versamark and coloured pigment ink, pour on Heat 'n Stick Powder and tap off the excess, use the heat tool to set, and then add Dazzling Diamonds or other clear glitter before it sets, heating a little again to set in the glitter.
 The underlying ink colour will show through.

-If you have not tried this technique before, I hope you will play with it now.
+If you have not tried these techniques before, I hope you will play with them now.
 If you do, please do share your project with me.
 I'd love to see what you make.

 Do You Have A Favourite Handmade Card to Share?